Goreli/DKMCPPM/20191112/perm_gen/readme.md

 ./str-perm-gen "Hi there!" +1300 -c 100 -n -o permuted_greetings.txt

 Similar to example 5.
 Note the -o option used to specify the output file.

+#### Example 7
+str-perm-gen "Hello World" -n -i " Hello$"

+The inclusion type regex is used.
+The application only prints permutations that end with " Hello".
+Permutation numbers are printed at the start of each line.

 ## Build Notes